burnoutband/kubernetes-training/docs/day3/01_kubelet.md

 The kubelet is the primary “node agent” that runs on each node.

-The kubelet takes a set of PodSpecs that are provided through various mechanisms (primarily through the apiserver) and ensures that the containers described in those PodSpecs are running and healthy.
+The kubelet takes a set of PodSpecs that are provided through various mechanisms (primarily through the apiserver) and ensures  the containers described in those PodSpecs are running and healthy.

 ### Exercise 1: Investigate kubelet